withastro/docs/WRITING.md

 #### Examples

-The standard usage of this component is on its own line either immediately following the heading for the feature it is referring to, for example:
+The standard usage of this component is on its own line, immediately following the feature's heading, for example:

 ```md
 ## `Astro.clientAddress`